sdeherto/ED2support/README.md

 ```
 The next step is to update some of the scripts in the R-utils directory, navigate to the ED2support/files/R-utils directory and copy these files over to the R-utils directory in your ED2 installation, these should replace some of the original files with the updated versions.

-then run the postprocessing script, first open the file and make sure that teh paths in the script point to your local directories
+then run the postprocessing script, first open the file and make sure that the paths in the script point to your local directories
 ```bash
 Rscript post.process.ED2.outputs.R
 ```